 The Whisperlight International is also a bit cheaper at $99.95 (can be as low as $80!).

-Bottom line, the Whisperlight International is just as bad ass and practical as the Universal on many fronts, just not as dynamic and its hybrid-fuel burning brethren.
+Bottom line when it comes to the Whisperlite International vs Universal debate is that the Whisperlight International is just as bad ass and practical as the Universal on many fronts, just not as dynamic and its hybrid-fuel burning brethren.

 Cooking Safety 101 and the Whisperlight Universal